a-coman/llm-evaluator/README.md

 # llm-evaluator

-This project calculates diversity metrics for instances created with the `llm-instancer` format, i.e. Simple / CoT, which are included in the datasets folder.
+This project calculates diversity metrics for instances created with the `llm-instancer` format, i.e. Simple / CoT, which are included in the datasets folder (Same folder as `Instances/...`).

 ## Performed calculations
 - Numerical metrics